Page last updated on: April 6th, 2021

-Agave was the daughter of Cadmus, the King of Thebes and a sister of Semele, the mother of Dionysus.
+Agave was the daughter of Cadmus, king of Thebes, and a sister of Semele, the mother of Dionysus.

-Agave used to be jealous of her sister Semele because Zeus, the king of the gods, fell in love with her and their union created Dionysus, the Greek god of wine.
+Agave was jealous of her sister Semele because Zeus, the king of the gods, fell in love with her and their union produced Dionysus, the Greek god of wine.

-So she spread the tale that Semele had actually laid with a mortal and then falsely put the blame on Zeus, and that Zeus, disgraced by the blasphemy, eventually punished Semele by striking her down with his thunderbolt.
+So she spread the false news that Semele had actually slept with a mortal and then falsely blamed Zeus, and that Zeus, dishonoured by the blasphemy, finally punished Semele by striking her down with his thunderbolt.

-Once there, Dionysus ordered all the women of the city to go to the mountains and get intoxicated in order to praise him as a god of wine.
+Once there, Dionysus ordered all the women of the city to go to the mountains and become intoxicated in order to praise him as the god of wine.

-However, Pentheus didn't agree with the cult.
-Wanting to put an end to it, he secretly followed the worshippers to spy on them.
+Pentheus, however, did not agree with the cult.
+To put a stop to it, he secretly followed the worshipers to spy on them.

-When his drunk mother Agave saw him, she took him for a wild beast.
+When his drunken mother Agave saw him, she thought he was a wild beast.
 In her frenzy, she tore him to pieces and devoured him.